Dark In The Park

 John Nickels

 Castle Dracula met its demise due to arson on January 16th, 2002.
 Some of the castle's structure and contents survived the fire and were taken as souvenirs by various people.
-The remaining rubble was eventually cleared away and a trampoline attraction replaced the once great castle.
+The remaining rubble was eventually cleared away and a trampoline attraction first replaced the castle.
 Although the Nickels family originally announced that the castle would be rebuilt, various obstacles stopped that from happening.
-If you would like to see some Castle Dracula memorabilia, you can visit the George F. Boyer Historical Museum at 3907 Pacific Avenue in Wildwood.
-Call (609) 523-0277 for operating hours.

 A picture of the Castle Dracula display in the George F. Boyer Historical Museum on Pacific Avenue in Wildwood, NJ.
 The museum has the original crest that was mounted above the castle drawbridge, along with several pictures of the castle.
 This photograph of the museum display was sent to us from Mike Vlkovic.